 Today marks a landmark day in Blue Jays history.
 If the Marlins trade meant the Jays were shifting gears and getting better, and if the Melky signing signalled that we’re serious about contending in 2013, the acquisition of defending NL Cy Young winner R.A.
-Dickey tells us one thing and one thing only:
+Dickey tells us one thing and one

 We’re not simply planning to contend – we’re planning to win.

 That message hadn’t been sent to the fan base since 1992 and 1993, with the Jeff Kent for David Cone, and the Steve Karsay for Ricky Henderson deals.

 Did the Jays give up a lot to reel in Dickey?
 Without a question they did.
 Travis d’Arnaud and Noah Syndergaard were not only the two top prospects in the Blue Jays system, they were two of the top prospects in all of baseball.

 But I’ve heard a few times that the Jays are dealing top prospects for one year of a 38-year old knucklballer who’s had only one good year in his life.
 What people forget is that an extension is part of the deal, meaning Dickey will be here for three years, not one, and that Dickey has had more than one good year: from 2010-2012 he went 39-28 with a 2.95 ERA, 1.15 WHIP, and a 3.12 K/BB ratio for the Mets, a team that went 26 games under .500 in that time.

 And though they may have given up a lot, you’ve got to give something to get something.

 Although I was a bit skeptical at first, after spending some time thinking about it, here are six reasons why I am fully on-board with this trade: